 - Building Sakai (sakai-dev) - designing, developing, testing, and documenting Sakai (learn about the technical details of building tools or integrating services; find guidelines for design and development of tools and services; locate technical specifications; learn about plans for future releases).
 For designers, programmers, developers, and quality assurance.

 - Deploying Sakai (production) - implementing, installing, configuring, and supporting Sakai (find release documentation; learn about performance tuning; browse suggested hardware and software configurations; share examples of training, tutorial and support materials).
 For sysadmins, DBAs, and technical support staff.

 - Using Sakai (sakai-user) - teaching and learning, collaboration, and other uses of Sakai (learn about best practices; share experiences; connect with user communities with similar interests, K-12, Higher-Ed, Portfolios).
 For teachers, staff, students, researchers, instructional designers, instructional technologists and end-user support staff.

 - Using Jira - our bug reporting system.

 All Activities - a complete listing of all Confluence spaces, for Sakai community members who know where they want to go.

 The community also uses a number of email lists associated with the four broad areas listed above.
-As a starting point, it is highly recommend that anyone with an interest in Sakai join the Announcements list: email@example.com (join announcement list.)
+As a starting point, it is highly recommend that anyone with an interest in Sakai join the Announcements list: email@example.com (send an email to firstname.lastname@example.org.
+Note that this is an announcements list for all Apereo projects, of which Sakai is one.)
 This a very low-volume, read-only list, with only a message or two per week.
-Typical content includes general information about Sakai that is of broad community interest, such as the twice-a-month Sakai Newsletter, release announcements, conference information, Sakai-related job postings, calls for volunteers, etc.
+Typical content includes general information about Sakai that is of broad community interest, such as the Apereo Newsletter, release announcements, conference information, Sakai-related job postings, calls for volunteers, etc.

 Contributing to the Sakai Community